cwebsterz/art-api-exam/readme.md

 ## Starting Up

-After you've done all those steps, run the `npm start` command and start it up!
-It's going to default to port 4000.
-Enjoy!
+Similar to the previous steps, there are two different routes to go here depending on what database you are using.
+It's going to default to MySQL, but both are easy.

+For MySQL, just run `npm start`

+And for CouchDB, copy and paste this into your command line: `DAL=dal node app.js`

+>The port will default to 4000, and you'll see that indicated in your terminal after you run either of the two commands.

 ## Endpoints

 #### POST /art/paintings
-Using a `POST` you can create a new painting item in the database. `name`,`movement`,`artist`,`yearCreated`, and `museum` are the required inputs in this case.
+Using a `POST` you can create a new painting item in the database. `name`,`movement`,`artist`,`yearCreated`, `museumName`, and `museumLocation` are the required inputs in this case.
 An example input could be:

 ```
 {